tiagofraga342/C-statistics-frequency/README.md

 The program also can sort data to ascending order by using the bubble sort algorithm.

-The program is already compiled and coded to Windows environment, but you can delete the windows.h function, substitute to Linux variations of the implementations and re-compile.
+The program is already compiled and coded to Windows environment, but you can delete the windows.h function, substitute to Linux variations of the implementations and re-compile it.

 #### Work in progress...